capactio/hub-manifests/README.md

 # Hub

-The directory contains a representation of the Hub repository content.
+The directory contains a representation of the Hub content.

 The Hub contains the following groups:
 - [`core`](manifests/core) - Contains Hub metadata with configuration and core manifests, such as Interfaces or Types.